Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation

-Hence, by applying the definitions of the auxiliary real variables in Eqs. (\ref{PiTensor1}) and (\ref{QTensor1}) to the spinor case and assuming that there exists a function $\mathcal{J}$ which satisfies Eqs. (\ref{CanonicalDWEqsTensor2}), we find after a long but straightforward computation that such function exists and that it can be expressed, up to a constant of integration, as
+Hence, by applying the definitions of the real auxiliary variables in Eqs. (\ref{PiTensor1}) and (\ref{QTensor1}) to the spinor case and assuming that there exists a function $\mathcal{J}$ which satisfies Eqs. (\ref{CanonicalDWEqsTensor2}), we find after a long, but straightforward calculation that such function exists and can be expressed, up to a constant of integration and a global sign, as